-••• Why I decided to put a bathroom in my Sprinter Van? •••
+Why I decided to put a bathroom in my Sprinter Van

-Last year I was traveling in a small van in New Zealand for three months.
-I obviously didn’t have a shower in my van there, and as a result I found myself searching for a shower every 3 or 4 days.
+A couple of years back, I traveled in a small camper van in New Zealand for three months.
+That van didn’t have a shower, and as a result, I found myself searching for a shower every 3 or 4 days.
 I’d either pay for a campground that had showers or I’d find a gym I could shower at.
-All in all, it wasn’t that big of deal…but I preferred camping at more off-the-grid spots.
+All in all, it wasn’t that big of a deal…but I preferred camping at more off-the-grid spots.

 What was annoying, however, was getting up in the middle of the night to go pee.
 Now for you guys out there, it’s not such a big deal.
 All you have to do is slide the door open with your eyes half-shut, wave it in the wind, and then fall back in bed.
 Easy peezy.
 On the other hand, for us ladies, peeing in the middle of the night when you sleep in a van means getting dressed, putting on shoes, and popping a squat, or walking to the nearest bathroom if you’re in an established campground.
 It’s pretty disrupting to your sleep schedule.

-At the same time I was in New Zealand, I was in the middle of designing my Sprinter Van with my builder back home, and it got me thinking… maybe I should put a bathroom in my Sprinter Van.
+At the same time I was in New Zealand, I was in the middle of designing my first Sprinter Van with my builder back home and it got me thinking… maybe I should put a bathroom in my Sprinter Van.
 It sure would be nice to not have to go outside in the middle of the night to pee, especially when I was traveling alone and didn’t want everyone to know it, or to search for a shower every few days like I was in New Zealand.
 Staying at KOA campgrounds was not how I envisioned traveling in the states, and besides the bathroom, I was self-contained and self-powered and would have no need for KOA-type services.

 Ok, so a shower started to seem like a good idea.
 What about an outdoor shower?
 An outdoor shower would have been a great option, but I wanted to be in my van year-round, and an outdoor shower would only work in the summer.